-Now that we all carry around cameras on our smartphones, we’re taking more photos than ever before.
-But do we actually look at them?
-All too often, pictures end up gathering digital dust on our phones.
+When you carry around a phone that has its own camera, you can easily take so, so, so, so many photos.
+But do you actually look at them?
+All too often, pictures end up gathering digital dust on our devices.

-We assembled a few ways to transform your favorite photo into a more lasting form, one you can display with pride.
-Here are six suggestions.
+We’ve assembled a few ways to transform your favorite photo into a more lasting form, one you can display with pride.
+Try these five suggestions.

 1. Buy a specialized printer